 Before even thinking about rebuilding your credit, you have to figure out exactly what’s wrong with it.
 Start off by ordering your credit report for free from each of the three credit bureaus.

 Once you have them, carefully review each one to see what information is reported there.
 Lenders don’t just look at your credit score.
-They also look at your credit report to see what is contributing to your score.
+They also look at your credit reports to see what is contributing to your credit score.

 You’ll potentially see a list of credit items listing negative items.
 For example, you might see a late payment listed here, including how far past due it was.
 You’ll also see a list of your accounts in good standing, and a list of credit inquiries made over the last two years.